Regexp introduction

 Regexp literal reuse and interpolation

 The regexp literal can be saved in a variable.
-This helps to improve code clarity, pass around as method argument, enable reuse, etc.
+This helps to improve code clarity, pass around as method arguments, enable reuse, etc.

 >> pet = /dog/i